How Southborough voted

 The legislature has claimed the power would exceed her authority.
 So don’t be surprised if it gets challenged in court.

 On Q4, proponents failed to pass the ballot for access to psychadelics.
-Southborough voters even more conservative than the overall state, opposing it by 62% versus 57%.
+Southborough voters were even more conservative than the overall state, opposing it by 62% versus 57%.

 On Q5, Southborough and the state had pretty much the same result, opposing the proposed change to the tipped minimum wage by 64%.